ansys/pydpf-post/docs/source/api/result_data.rst

 The :class:`ResultData <ansys.dpf.post.result_data.ResultData>` object is
 obtained from a :class:`Result <ansys.dpf.core.results.Result>` object.
-The ``Result`` class provides access to the result values contained within, as shown in the following
+The ``Result`` class provides access to the result values contained in the ``Result`` object.

-example:
+This example shows how to access ``displacement`` result values:

 .. code:: python